 Founder and Executive Director of the Ear Community

 Melissa Tumblin is mom to Alyssa "Ally" Tumblin, a child born with right sided Microtia and Aural Atresia.
 She is the Founder and Executive Director of Ear Community, a nonprofit organization that promotes educational and public awareness about Microtia and Atresia and hearing loss, in an unbiased manner, while promoting advocacy and connecting individuals in the same situation.
 She is also the founder of the Microtia and Atresia Support Group on Facebook.
 She is a past board member for the Hands & Voices Organization and a past council member for the Parent Advocacy Family Council for Children's Hospital Colorado (Bill Daniels Center for Children's Hearing).
 She has spoken at microtia and atresia surgical conferences and has presented at past EAA (Educational Audiology Association) conferences and for AudiologyOnline.
-Melissa has 15 years of medical device marketing experience marketing electrosurgical devices and laparoscopic instruments.
+Melissa has over 15 years experience in marketing medical device equipment.

 Passing an online exam will be required to earn continuing education credit, where applicable.

 Live Webinars allow presenter and participant interaction.
 The exam and course evaluation for these courses must be completed within 7 days of the event.